-The Facilities Records department at Virginia Tech manages facilities related projects across the 2,600 acre campus.
-Laserfiche has made sharing and accessing documents much easier and has significantly reduced printing and copying costs, as well as contributed to sustainability.
+The Facilities Records department at Virginia Tech manages facilities’ related projects across the 2,600 acre campus.
+The team wanted sharing and accessing documents made available online, and to significantly reduce printing and copying expenses.
+Contributing to sustainability mattered to their team too.

-Here is how Laserfiche WebLink simplifies document sharing with field workers, engineering students and contractors.
+Read how VT simplified document sharing with field workers, engineering students, and contractors with Laserfiche WebLink.

-Before Laserfiche, field workers had to go to the main Facilities Plans office to ask for project blueprints, which needed to be located and copied.
-This took at least a day.
+Before Laserfiche, field workers went to the main Facilities Plans office to request project blueprints.
+It took time to locate the documents and make copies.
 Now, all drawings, blueprints and documents related to the maintenance of every building or facility owned by Virginia Tech are stored in Laserfiche.
 If a field worker needs to repair something like a water leak, he can quickly view the blueprint on his iPad through Laserfiche WebLink and get to work much faster.

-As part of their coursework, some engineering students need access to large scale drawings and plans.
-Instead of printing and copying these plans, the Facilities Records department uploads them to a specific folder in Laserfiche WebLink.
+As part of their coursework, engineering students need access to large scale drawings and plans.
+Instead of printing and copying these plans, the Facilities Records department uploads them to a specific folder inside of WebLink.
 The professor specifies the URL, user name and password in the course syllabus.
 Students can then go to the location and look at the drawings on a smartphone or tablet.

 Benefits of Laserfiche

-Implementing Laserfiche at the Virginia Tech Facilities Records department has resulted in the following benefits:
+Implementing Laserfiche at the Virginia Tech Facilities Records department resulted in the following benefits:

 - Sharing and accessing documents online

 - Saving field workers 1.5 days per project

 - Viewing bidding information before attending a pre-bid meeting